Nevenall/foundry-advanced-layer-controls/devlog.md

   - we want the UI and canvas to match

 you know, what if we skip trying to persist the state? that would resolve a lot of things.

+## 1.1.2020, danb

+Skip the storing of the state of the layers locally. then we don't have to deal with merging all the changes together.
+Now we can add the GM only Layer, on top of most things. there is a switch to say whether to place everything on the gm layer or not.